-Once the loading is accomplished, the right hand side of the GUI is filled with a tabular view of the results, which can be turned easily into maps (other forms of exploitation as graphs are less suited given the large number of observations).
-Details how to work with the exploitation tools are found in a separate document.
+Once the loading is accomplished, the right hand side of the GUI is filled with a tabular view of the results, which can easily be turned into maps (other forms of exploitation, as for example graphs are less suited, given the large number of observations).
+Details on how to work with the exploitation tools are found in a separate document.
 The screen-shot below shows results for Denmark as an example.

-In order to ease exploitation of the results, pre-defined tables are set up, currently broken down into five categories:
+In order to ease the exploitation of the results, pre-defined tables are set up.
+Currently they are broken down into five categories:

-- 1. Agri-environmental indicators, driving forces (mineral fertilizer consumption, consumption of pesticides, irrigation shares, energy consumption, livestock densities, shares or arable / grass land or permanent crops) - 2.
-Agri-environmental indicators, pressures and benefits (Gross nitrogen and phosphorous balance, green house gas emissions, High Nature Value Farm land indicator) - 3.
+- Agri-environmental indicators, driving forces (mineral fertilizer consumption, consumption of pesticides, irrigation shares, energy consumption, livestock densities, shares or arable / grass land or permanent crops) - 2.
+Agri-environmental indicators, pressures and benefits (Gross nitrogen and phosphorous balance, greenhouse gas emissions, High Nature Value Farm land indicator) - 3.
 Economic indicators at HSMU level (market revenues, variable production costs, income) - 4.
 Climate, soil, slope and altitude - 5.
 Results from the DNDC meat model (gas losses for different nitrogen compartments, mineralization, leaching)

-The tables on agri-environmental indicators (dirving forces, pressues and benefits) are set-up as close as possible according to the official EU Guidelines for Rural Development indicators.
+The tables on agri-environmental indicators (driving forces, pressures and benefits) are set-up as close as possible according to the official EU Guidelines for Rural Development indicators.